-Benefits of Youth Work - In conjunction with LLUK and Unite and researched by staff at the National Youth Agency this study could not be better timed.
-The Benefits of Youth Work sets out in simple terms the reasons why our work is important, why it is cost effective and how it makes a real difference to young people`s lives.
+The Benefits of Youth Work written In conjunction with LLUK and Unite and researched by staff at the National Youth Agency is slightly dated now but still widely used and sets out in simple terms the reasons why our work is important, why it is cost effective and how it makes a real difference to young people`s lives.

 Unite the Union website